 However, dividends like all earned interest are taxable.
 If you accrue more than $10 in CD dividends for the year, the financial institution will send you a 1099 form to report on your tax return.
 NFCU’s certificate interest rates are high across the board especially for longer-term options.
 But a large investment with robust earnings may mean you owe some money to Uncle Sam come tax season.

 You should seek a financial advisor or tax professional to discuss the possible tax implications of investing in dividend-paying CDs.
-If you’re not sure where to start, you can use our SmartAdvisor tool, which connects you to financial advisors in your area.
-Every advisor on our platform is a fiduciary, which means he or she is obligated by law to work in a client’s best interest.
+If you’re not sure where to start, you can use our SmartAdvisor tool, which connects you to financial advisors in your area based on your preferences.
+You can then review their qualifications and set up interviews to narrow down your options.